python/cpython/Doc/library/mmap.rst

    :synopsis: Interface to memory-mapped files for Unix and Windows.

-Memory-mapped file objects behave like both strings and like file objects.
+Memory-mapped file objects behave like both :class:`bytes` and like file objects.
+Unlike normal :class:`bytes` objects, however, these are mutable.
-Unlike normal string objects, however, these are mutable.
-You can use mmap objects in most places where strings are expected; for example, you can use the :mod:`re` module to search through a memory-mapped file.
-Since they're mutable, you can change a single character by doing ``obj[index] = 'a'``, or change a substring by assigning to a slice: ``obj[i1:i2] = '...'``.
+You can use mmap objects in most places where :class:`bytes` are expected; for example, you can use the :mod:`re` module to search through a memory-mapped file.
+Since they're mutable, you can change a single byte by doing ``obj[index] = 97``, or change a subsequence by assigning to a slice: ``obj[i1:i2] = b'...'``.
 You can also read and write data starting at the current file position, and :meth:`seek` through the file to different positions.

 A memory-mapped file is created by the :class:`mmap` constructor, which is